How IT Failures Can Impact Your Business

 When your IT fails, the stress between it going down and coming back online can make time almost standstill.
 Even if you were offline for a few hours, it could feel like days.
 You won’t be able to work on essential tasks, and if you have employees, they will be sitting around struggling to do any work.
 This isn't easy if you are about to reach the end of a deadline for a client.
 Stress levels go up along with financial costs, and productivity goes down.

 One of the worst issues is data.
 If you have an outdated server or an overloaded server, then you could end up with a complete system freeze or even full crash.
 This could lead to corrupted or lost data which is a disaster.
-There is a lot of pressure for Healthcare IT providers to keep systems alone because a loss of data in the healthcare sector could be fatal for patients.
+There is a lot of pressure for Healthcare IT providers to keep systems, like pacs systems, alone because a loss of data in the healthcare sector could be fatal for patients.
 Additionally, any company that has payment information for clients online would have huge issues in the event of a crashed server.

 There are legal issues too.
 You could be prosecuted if you lose your client's data.
 This would add even more costs to the mounting problems that have already come your way.